 “In addition to one-on-one transactions in which buyers purchase exclusive access to exploits, exploits are also monetized through exploit kits—collections of exploits bundled together and sold as commercial software or as a service.”

 The exploit kits are constantly upgraded – to eliminate vulnerabilities that have been patched and to add new exploits for new vulnerabilities.
 It is a pity that the web criminals find out vulnerabilities before the software vendors and developers do it.
 This makes it a high-income business that lures many into purchasing the kits and exploiting the different products for their own advantage.
 The main software targeted are Windows, Java, Internet Explorer, Adobe Flash, etc – possibly due to their immense popularity and usage.
-You can see the graph below to know what percentage of exploit kits is targeted towards which products.

 Apart from keeping your operating system and installed software up-to-date at all times and installing a good Internet security software, tools like Enhanced Mitigation Experience Toolkit, Secunia Personal Software Inspector, SecPod Saner Free, Microsoft Baseline Security Analyzer, Protector Plus Windows Vulnerability Scanner, Malwarebytes Anti-Exploit Tool, and ExploitShield can help you identify and patch vulnerabilities and protect yourself against such attacks.